-A. The terms, conditions, requirements, limitations and restrictions set forth in these Conditions are binding and enforceable pursuant to Sections 403.141, 403.161, 403.514, 403.727, and 403.859 through 403.861, F.S., as applicable.
+A. The terms, conditions, requirements, limitations, and restrictions set forth in these Conditions are binding and enforceable pursuant to Sections 403.141, 403.161, 403.514, 403.727, and 403.859 through 403.861, F.S., as applicable.
 Any noncompliance by the Licensee with these Conditions constitutes a violation of Chapter 403, F.S., and is grounds for enforcement action, license termination, license revocation, or license revision.
 The Licensee is placed on notice that the Department may review this certification periodically and may initiate enforcement action for any violation of these Conditions.

-B. All records, notes, monitoring data and other information relating to the construction or operation of the Certified Facilities which are submitted to the Department may be used by the Department as evidence in any enforcement case involving the Certified Facilities and arising under the Florida Statutes or Department rules, subject to the restrictions in Sections 403.111 and 403.73, F.S.
+B. All records, notes, monitoring data, and other information relating to the construction or operation of the Certified Facilities which are submitted to the Department may be used by the Department as evidence in any enforcement case involving the Certified Facilities and arising under the Florida Statutes or Department rules, subject to the restrictions in Sections 403.111 and 403.73, F.S.
 During enforcement actions, the retention period for all records will be extended automatically unless otherwise stipulated by the Department.
 Such evidence shall only be used to the extent it is consistent with the Florida Rules of Civil Procedure and appropriate evidentiary rules.

-[Sections 403.121, 403.131, 403.141, 403.151, 403.161, and 403.514, F.S.; subsections 62-4.160(1) and 62-4.160(9), F.A.C.]
+[Sections 403.121, 403.131, 403.141, 403.151, 403.161, and 403.514, F.S.; Rules 62-4.160(1) and 62-4.160(9), F.A.C.]